orangejuice/blog/data/activity/movie-没完没了-1999/record.en.md

 date: 2022-10-30 18:07:33+08:00
 douban:
   rating: 7.7
-  subtitle: 1999 / Mainland China / Drama Comedy / Directed by Feng Xiaogang /
-    Starring Ge You and Wu Qianlian
+  subtitle: 1999 / Mainland China / Drama Comedy / Feng Xiaogang / Ge You, Wu Qianlian
 ---

-The two leading actors, Ge You and Fu Biao, delivered truly captivating performances.
-It's humorous, it's poignant, and it's aspirational, demonstrating a high level of maturity.
-The movie provides audiences with a satisfyingly happy ending.
-It was precisely 1999, and the 21st century was just around the corner.
-With the new century, things are bound to get better.
+The two main actors, Ge You and Fu Biao, delivered truly captivating performances.
+The film, with its light humor, touches of melancholy and aspirations, showcases a mature depth, providing the audience with a satisfyingly rounded conclusion.
+It was indeed 1999, on the brink of the 21st century, a time when everything was about to change for the better.